Abeldewit/Backprop/README.md

 The program prints the final error rate of all parameters and produces a plot of the error rates throughout all iterations.

-If a single run of the program was chosen by the user, the network and it's will be visualized.
+If a single run of the program was chosen by the user, the network and it's weights will be visualized.